 What I mean by quality content is that you have to write posts people want to read.

 It might be important to you, but nobody else really cares about your son’s first loose tooth or your husband’s promotion.
-Stuff like that can be used for social media updates, however they really don’t need to be on you blog unless you’re giving other moms ideas about what to do with teeth once their kid loses one or sharing your husbands tips and tricks to getting a promotion.
+Stuff like that can be used for social media updates, however, they really don’t need to be on your blog unless you’re giving other moms ideas about what to do with teeth once their kid loses one or sharing your husband’s tips and tricks to getting a promotion.

 When you write your blog posts, you have to think about it from your reader’s perspective.
 And your reader is selfish!
 They aren’t going to read what you have to write unless there’s something in it for them.

 Keep that in mind and you’ll be one step closer to becoming the successful blogger you dream of being!